taozhuo/taozhuo.github.io/source/_posts/2017-01-08-bloom-filter-join-in-spark.markdown

 categories:
 ---

-When it comes to join optimization techniques, map-side(broadcast) join is an obvious candidate, however it doesn't work when the data set is not small enough to fit into memory.
-But we can extend this approach if we find a representation of the data set that is small, e.g. Bloom filter.
+When it comes to join optimization techniques, map-side(broadcast) join is an obvious candidate.
+However it doesn't work when the data set is not small enough to fit into memory.
+But we can extend this approach if we find a representation of the data set that is small, e.g. a Bloom filter.

 A Bloom filter is a space-efficient probabilistic data structure used to test whether a member is an element of a set(<10 bits per element are required for a 1% false positive rate).
 Recently I ported a job from Apache Pig to Spark which gained significant speedup by using Bloom filter.
 This job joins 60 days of mobile-device pairs to cookies from a partner.

 The optimized join goes like this: first build partial Bloom filters in each partition of smaller data, which can be done using `mapPartitions` in Spark.
 They are collected into driver node and merged into a full Bloom filter, which is then distributed to all executors and used to filter out large portions of the data that will not find a match when joined.

-Implementation of Bloom filter in MapReduce is cumbersome in that you have to explicitly use `DistributedCache`, and and write a lot of boilerplate code that handles file system I/O when writing it to HDFS and read it back later.
+Implementation of Bloom filter in MapReduce is cumbersome in that you have to explicitly use `DistributedCache`, and write a lot of boilerplate code that handles file system I/O when writing it to HDFS and read it back later.
 Mapper(container) with only one cpu core is also inefficient when the filter is large.
 While `MultithreadedMapper` is possible, it's difficult to write code that is thread-safe.
-Spark's executor is a thread-pool by design, you can easily assign many cpu cores to an executor.
+Spark's executor is a thread-pool by design, so you can easily assign many cpu cores to an executor.
 And Spark has a nice feature called Broadcast Variables that saves you a lot of effort, allowing you to distribute large data using efficient BitTorrent-like algorithms to reduce communication cost.

 The good news is we don't need to write our own Bloom filter from scratch, instead we can use `org.apache.spark.util.sketch.BloomFilter` that is largely based on Google's Guava library.
 Under the hood it's a `long[]` representing a bit array, it has the advantage over other implementation in that the number of inserted bits can be larger than 4bn.